theredfoxfire/qiscus-sdk-web/README.md

 You should create one application per service, regardless of the platform.
 For example, an app released in Android, iOS or Web would require only one application to be created in the Dashboard.

-All users within the same qiscus application are able to communicate with each other, across all platforms.
+All users within the same Qiscus application are able to communicate with each other, across all platforms.
 This means users using iOS, Android, web clients, etc. can all chat with one another.
-However, users in different Qiscus applications cannot talk to each other.
+However, users in different Qiscus `APP_ID` cannot talk to each other.

-Done!
 Now you can use the `APP_ID` into your apps and get chat functionality by implementing qiscus into your app.

 ## Integrating SDK with an existing app
-**qis**cus SDK let you add a chat widget directly into your existing HTML web pages.
+Qiscus SDK let you add a chat widget directly into your existing HTML web pages.
 You just need to include the javascript and css files from the build directory.
 And you also need to append `<div id="qiscus-widget"></div>` tag before closing body tag.
 Here's sample HTML:

 You can just copy and paste this into your html file and it'll work directly.